Health23 April, 2024

 Fostering a healthy patient-healthcare provider relationship

 Clinicians should listen to patient’s health goals, objections, and concerns, so that they can work together to create an acceptable vaccination plan.
-This effort includes using tools, content, and technology that supports personalized and effective conversations with patients.
+This effort includes using tools, content, and technology that supports personalised and effective conversations with patients.

 Clinical leaders have the opportunity to reverse HPV-attributable cancer trends through the awareness of the HPV vaccine, screening, and prevention.
 Success will rely on advanced patient engagement and tracking outcomes in care populations to optimise results.